iq-motion-control/iq-module-communication-doc/docs/langs/python.rst

     fortiq = iq.Fortiq(com, 0, firmware="stepdir")

-Adding New Clients to your IQModule
+Adding New Clients to your Vertiq Module
 -----------------------------------

 There are 2 options avaiable for adding extra clients